 Designing, managing, analyzing, and interpreting data in health research studies

-Griffith Biostatistics Unit (GBU) is an expert at designing, managing, analysing, and interpreting data in health research studies.
+Griffith Biostatistics Unit (GBU) staff are expert at designing, managing, analysing, and interpreting data in health research studies.
 Maintaining the highest quality standards in health research involving human participants is essential, and design and statistical methods play a vital role in ensuring the validity and reliability of study results.

 Given its significance, our work has far-reaching implications in clinical, public health, and health service research areas.
 Our researchers take a proactive approach to advancing the field through both methodological and applied research, while also collaborating with many clinical and biomedical investigators at Griffith University and Gold Coast University Hospital to advance cutting-edge findings.